San Filippo Neri, Chieri

-San Filippo Neri, also called the Chiesa dell’Immacolata Concezione (Church of the Immaculate Conception) is a Baroque-style, Roman Catholic church located located on Via Vittorio Emenuele II # 61 in the town of Chieri, in the Metropolitan City of Turin, region of Piedmont, Italy.
+San Filippo Neri, also called the Chiesa dell’Immacolata Concezione (Church of the Immaculate Conception) is a Baroque-style, Roman Catholic church located on Via Vittorio Emenuele II # 61 in the town of Chieri, in the Metropolitan City of Turin, region of Piedmont, Italy.
 The adjacent seminary is now a museum called Centro Visite Don Bosco, recalling the saint's seminary training here during the early 19th century.
 The church is part of the parish of the Collegiate Church of Santa Maria della Scala, Chieri.